tc39/proposal-signals/README.md

 Current work in W3C and by browser implementors is seeking to bring native templating to HTML.
 Additionally, the W3C Web Components CG is exploring the possibility of extending Web Components to offer a fully declarative HTML API.
 To accomplish both of these goals, eventually a reactive primitive will be needed by HTML.
 Additionally, many ergonomic improvements to the DOM through integration of Signals can be imagined and have been asked for by the community.

 > Note, this integration would be a separate effort to come later, not part of this proposal itself.

+#### Ecosystem information exchange (*not* a reason to ship)

+Standardization efforts can sometimes be helpful just at the "community" level, even without changes in browsers.
+The Signals effort is bringing together many different framework authors for a deep discussion about the nature of reactivity, algorithms and interoperability.
+This has already been useful, and does not justify inclusion in JS engines and browsers; Signals should only be added to the JavaScript standard if there are significant benefits *beyond* the ecosystem information exchange enabled.

 ## Design goals for Signals